 Following the Office of Economic Adjustment’s JLUS guidelines, a Technical Committee and Policy Committee were formed to create the JLUS.
 Between September 2008 and October 2009, the two committees worked to develop recommendations for compatible development in the base’s Accident Potential Zones (APZ I and APZ II).
 Regulating land uses within these zones is a critical issue from the perspective of public health, safety, and welfare and forms the primary focus of the JLUS.
 The study determined that the public’s exposure to hazards may be reduced through planning for low-density land uses and development patterns.
 The JLUS basic criteria for APZ I and APZ II land use guidelines include preventing uses that:

 The Department of Defense defines low-intensity land uses as those that limit commercial, service, or industrial buildings to an occupancy range of 25–50 people per acre.
 The JLUS study recommendations incorporate this approach of limiting non-residential uses by promoting uses that have a lower number of employees and customers.

-Other study recommendations include strategies for mitigation of base area noise impacts, ensuring building height compatibility, promoting base area economic development, and protecting environmental and historic assets.
+Other study recommendations include strategies for mitigating base area noise impacts, ensuring building height compatibility, promoting base area economic development, and protecting environmental and historic assets.

 Joint Base Andrews Naval Air Facility Washington Joint Land Use Study is now available on-line.
 The study's recommendations were presented to the County Council on November 17, 2009.
 Click here to view.